 Wondering what to pack for Uluru?
 I’ve got you covered with this handy packing list that covers all seasons.

-To make it easier, in this guide, I’m providing tips and essentials to pack for your visit to the Red Centre of Australia.
-It’s not only what you need for Uluru, but also will be handy if you’re travelling around Central Australia.
+To make it easier, in this guide I’m providing tips and essentials to pack for your visit to Uluru.
+This guide will also be handy if you’re travelling further around Central Australia or the Outback.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).